 Follow Love Local East Ayrshire Instagram Gallery for regular updates on regeneration projects in East Ayrshire.

-Progress photos and videos
+Photos and demolition videos

 GeewhizDigital Photography visited during the demolition works to record the progress.
 You can see their amazing drone photography and video footage at the following links: